simonvanderveldt/lxc-debian-wheezy-template/README.md

 * Different way to set locale (same as upstream) (this uses locale-gen $LANG, which doesn't work on Wheezy (anymore?))
 * Different pointless services to disable
  * Doesn't remove checkroot, umountroot, module-init-tools
-* Changed random password for root for "root"
+* Changed random password for root to "root"
 * Replacing the deprecated dhcp3-client package with isc-dhcp-client (same as upstream)
 * Change arch-determination to simpler if structure without using dpkg or udpkg
 * Added support for arch=armv5tel (results in arch=armel)